FW System Setup - Mac OS

 file by using the commandsudo nano /etc/php/8.2/php.ini

-).
+(replace the path wth the "Loaded Configuration File" from the previous step).
 (Note: Additionally, you can use any terminal editor, such as vim, but many prefer nano).
 Edit the following things:- Press

 control W